 Subtitles and Transcript

 0:47 I remember one of the first times we were looking at collagen.
 And your entire body, everything -- your hair, skin, bone, nails -- everything is made of collagen.
 And it's a kind of rope-like structure that twirls and swirls like this.
 And the only place that collagen changes its structure is in the cornea of your eye.
 In your eye, it becomes a grid formation, and therefore, it becomes transparent, as opposed to opaque.
 So perfectly organized a structure, it was hard not to attribute divinity to it.
-Because we kept on seeing this over and over and over again in different parts of the body.
+Because we kept on seeing this in different parts of the body.

 1:23 One of the opportunities I had was one person was working on a really interesting micromagnetic resonance imaging machine with the NIH.
-And what we were going to do was scan a new project on the development of the fetus from conception to birth using these kinds of new technologies.
-So I wrote the algorithms in code, and he built the hardware -- Paul Lauterbur -- then went onto win the Nobel Prize for inventing the MRI.
+And what we were going to do was scan a new project on the development of the fetus from conception to birth using these new technologies.
+So I wrote the algorithms and code, and he built the hardware -- Paul Lauterbur -- then went onto win the Nobel Prize for inventing the MRI.
 I got the data.
 And I'm going to show you a sample of the piece, "From Conception to Birth."

 6:51 I'm going to show you something pretty unique.
-Here's a human heart at 25 [weeks].
+Here's a human heart at 25 days.
 It's just basically two strands.
 And like this magnificent origami, cells are developing at one million cells per second at four weeks, as it's just folding on itself.
-Within five weeks, you can start to see the early atrium and the early ventricles.
+Within five weeks, you start to see the early atrium and the early ventricles.
 Six weeks, these folds are now beginning with the papilla on the inside of the heart actually being able to pull down each one of those valves in your heart until you get a mature heart -- and then basically the development of the entire human body.
-The magic of the mechanisms inside each genetic structure saying exactly where that nerve cell should go -- the complexity of these mathematical models of how these things are indeed done are beyond human comprehension.
+The magic of the mechanisms inside each genetic structure saying exactly where that nerve cell should go -- the complexity of these, the mathematical models of how these things are indeed done are beyond human comprehension.

 7:36 Even though I am a mathematician, I look at this with marvel of how do these instruction sets not make these mistakes as they build what is us?
 It's a mystery, it's magic, it's divinity.
 Then you start to take a look at adult life.
 Take a look at this little tuft of capillaries.
 It's just a tiny sub-substructure, microscopic.
 But basically by the time you're nine months and you're given birth, you have almost 60,000 miles of vessels inside your body.
-I mean, and only one mile is visible.
+And only one mile is visible.
 59,999 miles that are basically bringing nutrients and taking waste away.
 The complexity of building that within a single system is, again, beyond any comprehension or any existing mathematics today.

 8:53 And it's not just our own existence, but how does the woman's body understand to have genetic structure that not only builds her own, but then has the understanding that allows her to become a walking immunological, cardiovascular system that basically is a mobile system that can actually nurture, treat this child with a kind of marvel that is beyond, again, our comprehension -- the magic that is existence, that is us?

-9:19 Thank you.
+9:20 Thank you.